- Rate Movie[Total: 41 Average: 4.3]

 |Domestic Box Office: $13,414,714||Overseas Box Office: $28,052,892|

 Lionsgate brokered a three picture deal in November 2010 with IM Global and Dredd was one of the projects the mini-studio would distribute stateside, with their P&A spend backstopped by Reliance — if the movie tanked.
 Along with the stench of the previous Judge Dredd movie looming over this property, buzz was off to a negative start in late 2011, when word got out that director Pete Travis was removed from the editing room.
 Screenwriter Alex Garland took over the editing process and the director and writer issued a joint statement saying this was an “unorthodox collaboration” — which sounds exactly like what a non-disparagement clause in your contract would force you to say.
-Actor Karl Urban has since said that he took direction on set from Garland, who was the real director.
+Actor Karl Urban has since said that he took direction on set from Garland.
 Dredd premiered two months early at Comic-Con and despite all the production woes, it was greeted very enthusiastically.

 Lionsgate dated Dredd for September 21 and spent a reported $25 million on P&A. It bowed against End Of Watch, House At The End Of The Street, Trouble With The Curve and the nation wide expansion of The Master.
 The marketing for Dredd was terrible and despite decent reviews and a salivating fan base, the marketing never attracted audiences outside of the geek comic book fanbase.
 When promotional ads stress that this time Judge Dredd never takes off his helmet, you are only going after the already initiated and likely turned off most of the moviegoing public.